Raman Spectrometers

 HES Raman Spectrometers

-Our HES spectrometer range uses a fibre, typically of either 1 ml, 2 ml or 3 ml although up to 5ml is possible.
-Using a fibre aids transmission as the light that would normally be lost, particularly where a larger aperture is required, is retained.
+Our HES spectrometer range uses a fibre, typically of either 1 mm, 2 mm or 3 mm diameter, although up to 5mm is possible.
+A fibre aids transmission as the light that is usually lost, particularly where a larger aperture is required, is retained.
 This makes the instrument significantly more sensitive to identifying Raman scatter.

 As a result, our ultra-high-throughput/etendue HES spectrometers are ideal for Raman spectroscopy, capable of stand-off measurements at a range of 2 m – 3 m.